Sunday, July 1

 This tension runs underneath the narrative in many of the stories in the Gospel of Mark.
 After spending time on Jesus’ preaching with words, Mark turns to the way Jesus preached with his actions, in a sense, showing, not just telling, people what the reign of God looks like.
 Jesus goes back and forth across the sea, doing many works of wonder and yet not always receiving a warm reception.
 Another theme that runs throughout these stories is really a way of describing that reception: faith, or no faith.
 Faith, or fearfulness.
 Faith, or confusion or hard-headedness or maybe even hard-heartedness.

-Our text this week sits on that point between faith and fear as it tells us two stories in one, both of them taking place on "this" side of the sea, after Jesus has returned from Gentile territory where he was (perhaps politely but definitely with fear) asked to leave.
-Instead of rejoicing when they found the man who had "had unclean spirits" sitting there calmly, they were afraid and panicked.
-(It's surprising, isn't it, that they didn't flock to Jesus in hope of more miracles!)
-In contrast, the former demoniac responded by wanting to leave everything behind and follow him.
-In this case, we get to hear about what happens later to someone whom Jesus has healed, and how his life has been transformed: he goes about the countryside telling everyone what Jesus had done for him, "amazing everyone."
+Our text this week sits on that point between faith and fear as it tells us two stories in one, both of them taking place on “this” side of the sea, after Jesus has returned from Gentile territory where he was (perhaps politely but definitely with fear) asked to leave.
+Fear, not rejoicing, was the response of the people who witnessed the spectacular and very public healing of a man who had unclean spirits; surprisingly, they didn’t flock to Jesus in hope of more miracles.
+In contrast, the former demoniac wanted to leave everything behind and follow him.
+In this case, we get to hear about what happens later to someone whom Jesus has healed, and how his life has been transformed: he goes about the countryside telling everyone what Jesus had done for him, “amazing everyone.”

-This week's passage contains two stories that are, for very good reason, woven into one.
-Just as the sea crossings hold more meaning than we might perceive at first, this narrative of healing and restoration of life is full of contrasts and connections that tightly weave the two incidents together.
+This week’s passage contains two stories that are, for very good reason, woven into one.
+Just as the sea crossings hold more meaning than might first appear, this narrative of healing and restoration of life is full of contrasts and connections that tightly weave the two incidents together.
 You might say that these two incidents together help us to understand each of them.
-They both involve women in crisis--in fact, we don't know them by their names but by their needs--both "daughters" of Abraham, neither one an outsider to begin with but both now subject to the taboos around the mysterious power of life (blood) and the even more mysterious (and seemingly unconquerable) power of death.
-Bleeding women and dead girls should not be touched, at the risk of conveying their uncleanness to others.
+They both involve women in crisis–in fact, we don’t know them by their names but by their needs–both “daughters” of Abraham, not outsiders to begin with but both now subject to the taboos around the mysterious power of life (blood) and the even more mysterious (and seemingly unconquerable) power of death.
+Neither a bleeding woman nor a dead girl should be touched, at the risk of conveying their uncleanness to others.

 Reaching out for new life